charliezcr/Python-Web-Scraper/README.md

 ## Project Overview
 This is a web scraper implemented by using beautiful soup 4.
 This web scraper can get all the information you want from a website.
 I will search the contact information of all professors at Brandeis University as an example.
 ## Contents
-Please read [Python notebook](https://github.com/charliezcr/Python-Web-Scraper/blob/master/Python-BS-Web-Scraping.ipynb) for codes, For a better view of images attached, please visit the [website](https://charliezcr.github.io/Python-BS-Web-Scraping.html).
+Please read [Python notebook](https://github.com/charliezcr/Python-Web-Scraper/blob/master/Python-BS-Web-Scraping.ipynb) for codes.
 ## Modules
 **pip install these modules**
 - [pandas](https://pandas.pydata.org/): data processing